Comprehensive Employment Law Attorney Serving California Employees

-The comprehensive labor and employment law practice at Dreger Law PC includes representing workers throughout the San Francisco Bay Area who were victims of employment discrimination or harassment, were victimized by wage theft such as minimum wage or overtime wage and hour violations, or who were harmed due to violations of occupational safety and health issues.
-See below for examples of the types of cases typically handled at Dreger Law PC and call 510-914-5334 to discuss your potential claims with a knowledgeable, skilled and dedicated California employment lawyer.
+The comprehensive labor and employment law practice at Kurt W. Dreger Law Office includes representing workers throughout California who were victims of employment discrimination or harassment, were victimized by wage theft such as minimum wage or overtime wage and hour violations, or who were harmed due to violations of occupational safety and health issues.
+See below for examples of the types of cases typically handled by Mr. Dreger and call 510-914-5334 to discuss your potential claims with a knowledgeable, skilled and dedicated California employment lawyer.

-The firm’s comprehensive employment discrimination practice represents employees who were adversely affected in any aspect of employment based on a lawfully-protected characteristic, including demotion, transfer, assignment, wrongful termination or other adverse actions or treatment.
+The comprehensive employment discrimination practice represents employees who were adversely affected in their employment based on a lawfully-protected characteristic or activity.
+Adverse actions include demotion, transfer, assignment, wrongful termination, or other adverse actions or treatment.
 Mr. Dreger also represents employees who were subjected to a hostile work environment based on a protected characteristic.
 Some of the major antidiscrimination laws the office handles include:

-Title VII of the Civil Rights Act – Prohibits discrimination in employment based on race, color, religion, sex or national origin.
+Title VII of the Civil Rights Act – Prohibits discrimination in employment based on race, color, religion, sex or national origin, and most recently, sexual orientation.
 Applies to hiring, firing, compensation and other terms, conditions and privileges of employment.
 Applies to employers, employment agencies and labor unions.

 Age Discrimination in Employment Act (ADEA) – Protects workers aged 40 years or older from age-based discrimination.